-- They could hire an attorney;
+- hiring an attorney;

-The Upside: Plan for Self-Represented Litigants
+Pros of Self-Help Centers: Courts Plan for Self-Represented Litigants

-- Self-help legal services workshops and clinics
+- fleshing out self-help legal services workshops and clinics;

-The Downside: An Overwhelmed System
+Cons of Self-Help Centers: An Overwhelmed System

-The Alternative to the California Court Self Help Center
+Alternatives to the California Courts Self-Help Center